-The 2016 Britcar Endurance Championship came to an end last month with a thrilling race that was reminiscent of Britcar’s glory days whilst also showing great potential for 2017.
+The 2016 Britcar Endurance Championship came to an end last month at Brands Hatch with a thrilling race that was reminiscent of Britcar’s glory days whilst also showing great potential for 2017.
 The Mosler MT900R of Spanish pairing Javier Morcillo and Manuel Cintrano fought a tremendous battle against the Audi R8 LMS GT3 of champions-elect Nigel Moore and Phil Hansen, but the seasoned campaigners at the NGMSport team took the victory barely half a second in front of the Audi.

 The result was enough for Moore and Hansen to clinch the championship just one point ahead of the Century Motorsport Ginetta G55 GT4 of Stephen Fresle and Jacob Mathiassen.